Merkoba/Hue/configuration.md

 "max_sockets_per_user"
 >How many active sockets a user can have at the same time.
 After this limit all incoming socket connections are droppped.

-"text_ads_enabled"
->Whether text ads are enabled.

-"text_ads_json_location"
->Location of the JSON file containing the ads strings.

-"text_ads_threshold"
->On how many chat messages sent to try to provide a text ad.

 "activity_bar_interval"
 >How often to check for obsolete items in the top activity bar to remove them.